What happened to Teddy Magic on Britain's Got Talent? Magician pulls out during live show

-The first live semi-final of Britain's Got Talent 2025 didn't go entirely to plan last night (Saturday 26th April) when magic act Teddy Magic's performance failed to make it to the stage.
+Last weekend (Saturday 26th April) saw the return of the live semi-finals, but it didn't go entirely to plan as magic act Teddy Magic's performance failed to make it to the stage.

-Declan Donnelly went on to say that there would be a "little change of plan" while the young star got "himself ready and composed backstage", which some viewers took to mean Teddy was experiencing some nerves.
+Declan Donnelly went on to say that there would be a "little change of plan" while the eight-year-old star got "himself ready and composed backstage", which some viewers took to mean Teddy was experiencing some nerves.

 Simon Cowell was unimpressed in his reaction, asking: "Wait, so the act's not ready?"